forestgrape/coronavirus/7_social/controlling.md

 ### Reduction of Nightlife
-A slow down of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
+A reduction of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
 * Evidence:
-  * Many anecdote-like Covid-19 spreading events including super spreading events have been linked to nightlife [citations coming].
+  * Many anecdote-like Covid-19 spreading events including super spreading events have been linked to nightlife ([[Indoor Social Settings in Spread Analyses](../5_epidemiological/spread_analyses.md#indoor-social-settings)).
   * That in many countries only few infections can be traced back to nightlife in comparison to transmissions in family settings or private parties can be attributed to trace and test schemes: Contact tracing and testing just works better in family settings.
 For a club with infected attendees, one week later every attendee should be tested, to my knowledge this is hardly done.
 In regions with low case counts and extensive contact tracing (e.g. South Korea and Hong Kong) many infections have been traced to nightlife [citations in work].
 * ThinkThrough: Nightlife is about socializing.
 With loud music distancing is hardly doable.
 Drinking is common, a risk factor by itself, also prevents mask usage.
 * Experiences: